RicardoTTorres/Pho-City-Website/README.md

 ## Installation Instructions
 Clone the repository:

-mkdir FolderName # Replace the "FolderName" with your desired name.
+mkdir FolderName  --Replace the "FolderName" with your desired name.

 cd FolderName